SanderRonde/arduino-board-led-driver/README.md

 # Arduino board LED driver

 This repo contains the code for an arduino board driving an individually addressable LED strip.
 It uses the [FastLED](https://github.com/FastLED/FastLED) library to interface with the LEDs.
-This repo mostly contains code related to the creating of certain modes.
-For example the "solid" mode sets a solid color, the "flash" mode blinks a color, the "dot" mode makes a given number of dots of given colors go around at a given speed.
-They can all be found in `src/modes.cpp`.
+The goal of this project was to have an RGB strip that is both easily controllable from a server (as little hardcoded effects as possible) while still being as fast as possible (server doesn't send every frame).
+The solution was to make it possible for the server to define the following:
+- An effect, this is the highest-level definition
+- It contains any number of steps.
+Each step can indicate how long it runs before the next step is chosen.
+This can be used to for example create a strobe effect.
+- A step contains data about how it moves (direction, move interval), a background color and any number of sequences.
+These sequences are painted on top of each other.
+We
+- A sequence can be:
+	- A single color (can be used to layer a rainbow pattern if you combine a bunch)
+	- A sequence of colors that repeat N number of times
+	- A randomly colored pixel (can be more than 1 pixel) and the period by which it switches color
+	- Unpainted pixels

+Together this can be used to draw quite a few pretty effects with it all remaining configurable from the server.

 This project uses [PlatformIO](https://platformio.org/) for simple uploading and interfacing with the board itself.